jg-digital-media/jgdm_personal_dashboard_dom/README.md

 ## Tasks

-### Total: `37` Completed: `6`
+### Total: `37` Completed: `14`

 + `COMPLETED: 15-10-2025` - Implement hoverable toolip on TODO list feature
-+ `TODO:` - Prototype and style the Daily Quote Feature
++ `COMPLETED: 16-10-2025` - Prototype and style the Daily Quote Feature
-+ `TODO:` - Prototype and style the Welcome Message Feature - welcome message element
++ `COMPLETED: 16-10-2025` - Prototype and style the Welcome Message Feature - welcome message element
-+ `TODO:` - Prototype and style the Main Dashboard TODO List Feature
++ `COMPLETED: 16-10-2025` - Prototype and style the Main Dashboard TODO List Feature
-+ `TODO:` - Prototype and style the Main Dashboard Note Writing Feature
++ `COMPLETED: 16-10-2025` - Prototype and style the Main Dashboard Note Writing Feature
-+ `TODO:` - Prototype and style the Main Dashboard Shortcut Links Feature
++ `COMPLETED: 16-10-2025` - Prototype and style the Main Dashboard Shortcut Links Feature
-+ `TODO:` - Prototype and style the Fetch Weather Details Feature
++ `COMPLETED: 16-10-2025` - Prototype and style the Fetch Weather Details Feature
-+ `TODO:` - Sass variables for all background colours - buttons, inputs, tooltips
++ `COMPLETED: 16-10-2025:` - Sass variables for all background colours - buttons, inputs, tooltips
-+ `TODO:` - Finish Wireframe - concept for app
++ `COMPLETED: 16-10-2025:` - Finish Wireframe - concept for app
 + `TODO:` - Implement dismissable tooltip from the top that explains the purpose of the app.
 + `TODO:` - Update Font Stack
 + `TODO:` - "Featuring DOM Elements" - Text to appear as hoverable tooltips.
   + `TODO:` - Move tooltips away from CSS content property.
 Need more control of positioning.
-May be better if we use a JS Object to store these
+May be better if we use a JS Object to store these tooltip texts.
   + `TODO:` - modify data-tooltip attribute text for existing tooltips
   + `TODO:` - `theme---selector--container` - tooltip text - `"Attribute/class manipulation (classList.add/remove/toggle)"`
 + `TODO:` - Implement Live Clock Feature